05 Nov Virtual Reality for Agoraphobia: Preparing for The Second Wave of COVID-19

 Lastly, fueling further complexity is the overlap between OCD-like anxiety and agoraphobia in diagnosis and treatment approaches.

-So, can we believe that novel technology like virtual reality (VR) can prove effective in treating agoraphobia, especially within a pandemic setting?
-Today we will examine three critical points from studies investigating its use in treatment and aim to understand the prospective role of VR in agoraphobia for the coming months.
+So, can we believe that novel technology like virtual reality (VR) can prove effective in working with agoraphobia, especially within a pandemic setting?
+Today we will examine three critical points from studies investigating its use in therapy and aim to understand the prospective role of VR in agoraphobia for the coming months.

 VR efficacy can be enhanced when used in conjunction with cognitive-behavioral therapy